tls-attestation/exported-attestation/draft-fossati-seat-expat.md

 - The Evidence is specific to the authentication event and cannot be replayed across different TLS sessions.
 - The Evidence remains tied to the cryptographic context of the TLS session.

+## Cryptographic Binding of the Evidence to the TLS Session

+The attester MUST bind the attestation evidence to the active TLS session.
+To do so, the attester derives a binding value using the TLS exporter and the exporter_master_secret of the current TLS connection.
+The exporter invocation uses:

+* the label "Attestation Binding", and
+* the certificate_request_context from the CertificateRequest message as the exporter context.

+The attester MUST include the exporter value exactly as produced in the attestation evidence.

+To verify that the attestation evidence is bound to the active TLS session, the relying party recomputes the exporter value using the same exporter invocation described for the attester.
+The RP compares the recomputed value with the value included in the attestation evidence; if they differ, the attestation evidence MUST be rejected.

 ## Ensuring Compatibility with X.509 Certificate Validation

 The `cmw_attestation` extension does not modify or replace X.509 certificate validation mechanisms.
 It serves as an additional source of authentication data rather than altering the trust model of PKI-based authentication.
 Specifically: